 There are three stages when super can be taxed:

-- when you withdraw benefits (though these are generally tax-free if you’re over 60).
+- On the way out, when you withdraw benefits (though these are generally tax free if you’re over 60).

 Source: The Australian Securities and Investments Commission

-Your super fund investment earnings (such as interest, dividends and rental income) are generally taxed at 15% when you are in the accumulation phase (i.e. making contributions to your fund), less any allowable tax deductions or credits (e.g. franking credits from Australian shares under the dividend imputation system).
+Your super fund investment earnings (such as interest, dividends and rental income) are generally taxed at 15% in the accumulation phase while you are making contributions to your fund, less any allowable tax deductions or credits, such as franking credits from Australian shares under the dividend imputation system.

-Franking credits are the tax that a company has already paid on a share dividend.
+Franking credits are for tax a company has already paid.
 Super funds (including self-managed super funds) can use these credits as an offset against their taxable income.

-In addition, all Australian super funds are liable to pay capital gains tax on any capital gains made on the sale of capital assets (e.g. shares or property).
+In addition, all Australian super funds are liable to pay capital gains tax on any capital gains made on the sale of capital assets such as shares or property.
 The capital gain is the difference between the selling price of the asset and its cost base.
 This gain is taxed at 10% if the asset is held for longer than 12 months.
-Capital gains made on the sale of assets that are held for less than 12 months are taxed at 15%.
+Capital gains made on the sale of assets held for less than 12 months are taxed at 15%.

-Super benefits can be paid as a lump sum, an income stream, or a combination of both methods.
-As mentioned earlier in this article, this generally only happens once you have reached your preservation age and met a condition of release.
-If you’re aged over 60 when you access your super, the benefits you withdraw will usually be tax-free.
+When the time comes to start drawing down your super, benefits can be paid as a lump sum, an income stream, or a combination of both.
+As mentioned earlier in this article, this generally only happens once you reach your preservation age and meet a condition of release.
+If you’re aged over 60, withdrawals are generally tax free.

-If you access your super prior to turning 60, the amount of tax you’ll pay will depend upon:
+If you access your super prior to turning 60, the amount of tax you pay will depend on:

-- whether you have reached your preservation age or not (for example you might be accessing your super early due to satisfying an ATO-approved condition of early release),
+- Whether you have reached your preservation age (for example you might be accessing your super early due to satisfying an ATO-approved condition of early release)

-- whether you choose to receive your payment as an income stream or lump sum, and
+- Whether you choose to receive your payment as an income stream or lump sum

-- the components of your payment (i.e. whether it contains a tax-free component, a taxable component, or both).
+- The components of your payment (that is, whether it contains a tax-free component, a taxable component, or both).

-If you choose to withdraw a lump sum after reaching your preservation age and prior to turning 60, you can withdraw the taxable component of your super up to the low-rate cap (currently $205,000) tax-free.
-Any amounts that you withdraw above this cap will be taxed either at 17% (including the Medicare levy) or at your marginal tax rate, whichever percentage is lower.
+If you choose to withdraw a lump sum after reaching your preservation age and prior to turning 60, you can withdraw the taxable component of your super up to the low-rate cap ($225,000 in 2021–22) tax free.
+Any amounts that you withdraw above this cap will be taxed either at 17% (including the Medicare levy) or at your marginal tax rate, whichever is lower.

 When you die your super balance will be paid to your nominated beneficiary.
-The tax payable depends upon:
+The tax payable depends on whether:

-- whether they are a dependant of yours or not,
+- They are a dependant of yours or not

-- whether the death benefit is paid as a lump sum or an income stream, and
+- The death benefit is paid as a lump sum or an income stream

-- whether the benefit contains a taxable component or not.
+- The benefit contains a taxable component or not.

-This article has broadly explained how super is taxed in Australia, but it’s important to understand that superannuation tax legislation is complex.
-You should seek independent professional advice based on your individual superannuation circumstances.
+This article has explained in broad terms how super is taxed in Australia, but it’s worth keeping in mind that super tax legislation is complex.
+You should seek independent professional advice based on your personal circumstances.